InventiDevelopment/Elmdroid/README.md

 ```

 or extend `ElmBaseViewModel` and implement your component logic right inside the subclass.
-Either way, your component will survive configuration change inside it's `ViewModel` a the `ElmRuntime.clear()`
+Either way, your component will survive configuration change inside it's `ViewModel` a the `ComponentRuntime.clear()`
 will be called in `ViewModel.onCleared()` for you.
 You can then use your `ViewModel` in Activity/Fragment the same way
 we used runtime above because `ElmComponentViewModel` is essentially just an implementation of runtime: